-2. Adoptive Parent Registry Act (Rep. Abbott/Sen. Harrell) HB 327/SB 306

-Description: This bill seeks to create a potential adoption registry of prospective parents who have been vetted properly and are awaiting adoption opportunities for newborn babies surrendered for adoption.
-The goal of the legislation is to create a streamlined process for the adoption process, in addition to reducing the cost of the adoption process.
+2. Adoptive Parent Registry Act (Rep. Abbott/Sen. Harrell) HB 327/SB 306 Description: This bill seeks to create a potential adoption registry of prospective parents who have been vetted properly and are awaiting adoption opportunities for newborns surrendered for adoption.
+The goal of the legislation is to create a streamlined process for adoption, in addition to reducing the cost of adoption.
+Status: Neither bill has moved yet.

-3. Surrendered Infants Protection Act (Rep. Canady/Sen. Yarborough) HB 775/SB 790 adopted, as well as the list of individuals and locations that the babies can be left with.
+3. Surrendered Infants Protection Act (Rep. Canady/Sen. Yarborough) HB 775/SB 790

-Description: This expands the window that allows for new mothers to give up their newborn babies and to surrender parental rights to enable the child to be
+Description: This expands the window that allows for new mothers to give up their newborn babies and to surrender parental rights to enable the child to be adopted.
+It also expands the list of individuals with whom babies may be left and the locations where they may be surrendered.